morytox/shiny-ekergy/README.md

 # Run R Shiny on OpenShift!

-This project installs the libraries and packages needed to run R Shiny on an OpenShift web server instance.
+This project installs the libraries and packages needed to run R Shiny on an OpenShift web server instance, using R 3.3.0 and Shiny 0.13.2.

-R 3.3.0

-Shiny 0.13.2

 ## Usage